How to Choose a GDS: Amadeus vs Sabre vs Travelport

 Railways.
 Travelport is heavily focused on providing combined air and train booking availability, including data on optimal connections with flights, ticketing air-rail as a single ticket, and offering train transfers directly to and from an airport.

-Unless you live under a rock, you know that API connectivity is the main method of data exchange in the travel industry.
+If you have been working in this business long enough, you know that API connectivity is still one of the main methods of data exchange in the travel industry.
 Here’s a recap of APIs main GDSs offer and the data they provide.

 Amadeus for Developers introduces two types of API sets, with different levels of access.